Ubiquitin Family Proteins,

 DNA Transactions, Chromatin Biology, Autophagy

 The JENTSCH Lab

 Our laboratory has a long-standing interest in proteins of the ubiquitin family.
 Covalent modification of proteins by attachment of ubiquitin (ubiquitylation) is best known for its function to label proteins for degradation by the proteasome.
 However, ubiquitylation plays non-proteolytic roles as well, e.g. for DNA repair, protein sorting, gene expression and signal transduction.
-Other members of the ubiquitin family, e.g. Rub1(NEDD8), SUMO, Urm1, Hub1, and Atg8, modulate the ubiquitin pathway, affect protein-protein interactions, control DNA repair, transcription or splicing, or mediate autophagy.
+Other members of the ubiquitin family, e.g. SUMO, Rub1(NEDD8), Urm1, Hub1, and Atg8, regulate the ubiquitin pathway, affect protein-protein interactions, control DNA repair, transcription, pre-mRNA splicing, or mediate autophagy.

 Examples of our work with the respective papers are found here.